AlexMollard/CppOdyssey/Pages/Vulkan/Instance.md

 ```

 {: .note }
-I have changed the code slightly from the previous examples, I have added a `createInstance` function and moved the code that creates the Vulkan instance into that function to help split up the code to follow the single responsibility principle.
-This will become more important as the code gets more complex.
+I've modified the code by introducing a `createInstance` function and relocating the Vulkan instance creation code within it.
+This separation adheres to the single responsibility principle, which becomes increasingly crucial as the code complexity grows.

 ## Next Steps